 This gap between patch issue and patch application will leave IoT devices open to every attacker in cyberspace.
 If you aren’t applying kernel patches as soon as possible, then you are leaving yourself exposed to hackers who know all the current vulnerabilities, and are eager to exploit them to spy, steal or disrupt.

 The Internet of Things is a technological marvel, but it is more important than ever not to allow kernel vulnerabilities to linger for a moment longer than necessary.
+IoT Attacks have Increased up to 300% in 2019.
+Malware like Silex won’t stop appearing and patches to combat it will continue to be required.
+Don’t let Silex wipe your IoT devices – live patch their kernels, without delay.
 Start live patching today.